Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 $$b=\frac{R_e}{R_e-R_o}$$ {#eq:extrinsicConductivityInvPoint2}

-Where $R_o$ is the measured sample resistance at the inversion point and $R_o$ is the resistance extrapolated from the extrinsic region (low temperature) to the value it would have at the inversion temperature.
+Where $R_o$ is the measured sample resistance at the inversion point and $R_e$ is the resistance extrapolated from the extrinsic region (low temperature) to the value it would have at the inversion temperature.

 The dopant concentration is related to the value of the *Hall constant at the inversion point* $R_{Ho}$ (in the extrinsic region only the hole concentration is significant) by the equations ({@eq:R_Hmn}) and ({@eq:R_Hp}), i.e. :
 $$ N_a \approx p \approx \frac{1}{e R_{Ho}}$$ {#eq:HallConstantInvPointRelation}